thane98/Exalt/README.md

 # Exalt

-Exalt is a WIP script editor for the CMB format used in most of the recent Fire Emblem games.
-At the moment, the project has two major components: the decompiler and the compiler.
+Exalt is a WIP script com.thane98.editor for the CMB format used in most of the recent Fire Emblem games.
+At the moment, the project has two major components: the com.thane98.decompiler and the com.thane98.compiler.

-The decompiler converts CMB files into Exalt scripts.
-The compiler converts Exalt scripts to CMB files.
-For more information on using the decompiler and compiler as well as the Exalt scripting language, read on.
+The com.thane98.decompiler converts CMB files into Exalt scripts.
+The com.thane98.compiler converts Exalt scripts to CMB files.
+For more information on using the com.thane98.decompiler and com.thane98.compiler as well as the Exalt scripting language, read on.

 ## Installation and Usage
 Before installing Exalt, install the latest version of Java for your operating system.
 Then, download the latest version of Exalt from this repository's releases section.

-The release should come with three JAR files: "exc.jar", the compiler, "exd.jar", the decompiler.
+The release should come with three JAR files: "exc.jar", the com.thane98.compiler, "exd.jar", the com.thane98.decompiler.
 Both of these programs are command-line based, so you will need to run them through either a terminal or (for Windows users) command prompt or powershell.

 ### Decompiling
 To decompile a CMB, navigate to the directory of "exd.jar" in your terminal.
 Next, find the path of the CMB you want to decompile.
 To decompile this CMB, run the following command: